Saturday, June 30, 2012

 I put about 1 1/2 sticks of unsalted butter in the bottom of my big crock pot and set the temp to low while I sliced up the onions.
 I had to work fast - those onions were powerful!
 I always end up looking like something out of a horror flick with red eyes and tears streaming down my cheeks.

-This time I sprinkled about a tablespoon of brown sugar over them, but you could skip this step.
-Especially if you are using a variety of sweet onion.
+This time I sprinkled about a tablespoon of brown sugar over them, but you could skip this step if you are using a variety of sweet onion.
 I covered them, and off the boys and I went to do errands and pool all day.
 These spent about 9 1/2 hours on low.

 When you slice them its hard to tell this is a jar of onion.
-But it will make the most amazing thing to add to a burger, cold from the fridge.
+But it will make the most amazing thing to add to a burger.
 It makes a great leftover roast sammie, is good in an omelette or quesadilla, and a spoonful of it stirred into beans is great!
 The cooking time is an estimate - If you want them darker, cook them a little longer; lighter, cook them less.
 Eyeball them for color and texture and when they look like what you intend to use them for, stop cooking.
 You can't really go wrong if you're an onion lover.
 Try 'em and tell me what you think!

 Shared with: